micmejia/bible-dump/AMPC/Zechariah/Zech 10.md

-Out of him [Judah] shall come forth the [^a]Cornerstone, out of him the tent peg, out of him the battle bow; every ruler shall proceed from him.
+Out of him [Judah] shall come forth the Cornerstone, out of him the tent peg, out of him the battle bow; every ruler shall proceed from him.